-Although JSX tries to be similar to HTML, they do have some differences.
+Although JSX tries to be similar to HTML, they have some differences.

-In JSX, all DOM properties and attributes (including event handlers) must be written in camelCase.
-For example, the tabindex attribute turns into tabIndex.
-The exceptions are aria- and data- attributes; they're written in exactly the same way as in plain HTML.
+In JSX, we write in camelCase all DOM properties and attributes, including event handlers.
+For instance, the tabindex attribute becomes tabIndex.
+However, two exceptions to this rule are aria- and data- attributes, which retain their typical spelling as they appear in plain HTML.

 Since for is a reserved word in JS, React elements use the htmlFor property.

-JSX works differently.
-Anything that's output in the normal way is safe by default and is automatically escaped.
-But in places where it isn't required, the escaping is turned off like so:
+JSX operates differently.
+Any output that occurs under normal circumstances is secure by default and is automatically escaped.
+However, in instances where it is unnecessary, the automatic escaping can be turned off like so:

 <div dangerouslySetInnerHTML={{ __html: '<p>content</p>' }}>more content</div>;

 The style attribute works quite differently.
-Although in HTML it's a plain string, in JSX it's only an object.
+In HTML, it's a plain string.
+In JSX, it's only an object:

-If a property is passed to a component without a value, it automatically becomes true
+If we pass a property to a component without a value, it automatically becomes true.

 The examples below are equivalent: